Abdelrahman822000/Banking-System/README.md

     ```

 2. **Build the project:**
+    - Open the Banking_System_Server in Qt Creator by choosing `file -> Open file or Project` then navigate to where you cloned the repository and choose `Banking_System_Server.pro`
-    - Open the project in Qt Creator.
+    - Open the Banking_System_Client in Qt Creator by choosing `file -> Open file or Project` then navigate to where you cloned the repository and choose `Banking_System_Client.pro`
     - Configure the project using your desired kit.
     - Build the project using the Build menu.